GoogleChrome/web.dev/src/site/content/en/blog/mailru-cwv/index.md

 ## Tracking performance metrics

 Before optimizing CWV, it's helpful to [evaluate performance in the field](https://web.dev/vitals-field-measurement-best-practices/).
-Prior to the introduction of CWV, other metrics such as [First Contentful Paint (FCP)](https://web.dev/fcp/) were monitored and presented in an internal performance dashboard.
+Prior to the introduction of CWV, other metrics such as [First Contentful Paint (FCP)](https://web.dev/fcp/) were monitored and presented in our internal performance dashboard.

 The metrics collection mechanism was modified to collect CWV values and represent them in our performance dashboard.
 In line with Google's recommendations, our performance tracking system uses [PerformanceObserver API](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver) to obtain metrics, which is part of [our universal frontend "Platform"](https://github.com/mail-core) inside Mail.ru.